 To further confirm this field theoretic description, we continuously deform the $(3,1)$ domain wall model without breaking the effective $\mathbb{Z}_3$ symmetry defined by \eqref{eq.sym-general}, and connect it with a compactified free boson CFT for which $v_1=v_2$.
 One such deformation is found to be

 with

-where $H_{(3,1)}$ is the domain wall Hamiltonian, and $H'$ is a fine tuned Hamiltoninan that realizes the $\rho=\sqrt{2}/3$ compactified free boson CFT.
+where $H_{(3,1)}$ is the domain wall Hamiltonian, and $H'$ is a fine tuned Hamiltonian that realizes the $\rho=\sqrt{2}/3$ compactified free boson CFT.
 This deformed model realizes a CFT at $g=0$, and recovers the $(3,1)$ domain wall model (up to a constant) at $g=1$.
-Virtual energies of $H_{\mathrm{deform}}(g)$ is computed with loop-TNR for $0 \leq g \leq 1$ (Fig.~\ref{fig.tnr-z3-deform}) and fitted with the field theoretic predictions Eq.~\eqref{eq.chiral-boson-energies} to excellent agreement.
+Virtual energies of $H_{\mathrm{deform}}(g)$ are computed with loop-TNR for $0 \leq g \leq 1$ (Fig.~\ref{fig.tnr-z3-deform}) and fitted with the field theoretic predictions Eq.~\eqref{eq.chiral-boson-energies} to excellent agreement.